traefik/traefik/docs/user-guide/kv-config.md

 It means that the static configuration can either come from the same Key-value store or from any other sources.

 ## Key-value storage structure
-Here the toml configuration we would like to store in the store :
+Here is the toml configuration we would like to store in the store :

 ```toml
 [file]